scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 * Run **node setup-and-run.js**.
 This setup script will ask you to provide the Connection String to your Azure Storage and the Hub Name, that your existing Durable Functions are using, and put it into **local.settings.json** file.
 Then it will run the Functions project (do the **func start**) and open the UI page (http://localhost:7072) in your favourite browser.
 If not, then just navigate to that URL yourself (on a Mac it is reported to be more preferrable to open http://127.0.0.1:7072 instead).
 * Alternatively you can just create **local.settings.json** file yourself, then run **func start** and open the UI page in your browser manually.

+    NOTE: there will be **no authentication** out-of-the-box.
+Please, protect your endpoint as appropriate.

 **OR**

 Run [this Docker container](https://hub.docker.com/r/scaletone/durablefunctionsmonitor) locally:
 * **docker pull scaletone/durablefunctionsmonitor:[put-latest-tag-here]**
 * **docker run -p 7072:80 -e AzureWebJobsStorage="your-azure-storage-connection-string" -e DFM_HUB_NAME="your-hub-name" scaletone/durablefunctionsmonitor:[put-latest-tag-here]**
 * Navigate to http://localhost:7072

+    NOTE: there will be **no authentication** out-of-the-box.
+Please, protect your endpoint as appropriate.

 **OR**